cokll/PixARK-Server-Maintenance-Script/README.md

 This powershell script will install, backup, update and reboot your pixark server when executed.

-To install simply copy the folders to your C: Drive and edit the variables section of StartPixArkServer.ps1 in order to configure your PixARK Server.
+To install simply copy the folders and the script to your C: Drive and edit the variables section of StartPixArkServer.ps1 in order to configure your PixARK Server.

 You can create a Scheduled Task with the template provided to run it on a schedule